All products are natural, raw, non-gmo. Natural raw honey, raw propolis, raw honeycomb cappings, raw beeswax in various amounts.

-Our bees are raised on an organic honey farm with attention to detail being a must.
-If you are interested in pre-ordering your bee hives, bee NUCs or package bees please call us at 425 - 444 - 5461.
+My bees are raised on natural honey farm with attention to detail being a must.
+If you are interested in pre-ordering your bee hives, bee NUCs or package bees please email me at email@example.com

 E-Mail : firstname.lastname@example.org

 Honey bees in general are extremely important to the world as a whole.
 They are crucial pollinators in urban, natural and agricultural landscapes.
 Together they pollinate about 130 different types of fruit, vegetables, nut and fibre crops as well as ornamental crops.
 They not only improve the crop yield but allow for almost $15 billion dollars of profit worldwide in these particular areas.
 Hundreds of millions more are generated through the sale of hive products such as pollen, wax, honey, royal jelly and venom.